system-zero/system-zero/src/data/semantics/Language.md

   for v in l println (v)

-  # If As Expression and if cond then do this orelse do that, kind of Code Expressions.
+  # If As Expression and if cond then do this orelse do that, kind of Code Expressions
+  # and statements.

   # This is a dyadic operation, which is a "do this or do that" entity.
 An
   # orelse evaluates the next entity (the next dyadic operation).
 Evaluation